- AustraliaNorth AmericaWorld

 Those shareholders that purchased stock before the ex-dividend date are entitled to the dividend.
 Conversely, if you purchased stock on or after the ex-dividend date, the seller will receive the payout and you will have to wait until the next declared dividend to reap the rewards of holding a dividend stock.

-There are several advantages to dividend stocks, especially for those who prefer a long-term approach to investing.
+There are several advantages to dividend stocks, especially for those who prefer a long-term approach to investing, including acting as a source of income and providing stability.

-As with any stock, dividend stocks have the potential to increase in value overtime.
-Stock dividends and DRIPs offer investors the opportunity to grow their holdings.
-Cash dividend stocks provide a steady flow of income that can be used to pay for a mortgage, vacations, healthcare or a child’s university tuition.
+Companies that pay stock dividends and DRIPs offer investors the opportunity to grow their holdings.
+Cash dividend stocks, on the other hand, provide an additional source of income that can be used for things such as your mortgage, vacations, healthcare or a child’s university tuition.

 Another attractive feature of dividend stocks is the security they offer.
 Companies that are able to pay dividends are often well-managed firms with the ability to generate consistent revenues, even in the face of a volatile market.

-Another downside to dividend stocks is that when companies are doling out a portion of the profits to shareholders, less capital is being put back into growing the business.
+There are downsides to dividend stocks as well.
+Firstly, when companies are doling out a portion of the profits to shareholders, less capital is being put back into growing the business.
 This means that dividend stocks have less potential to gain in value.
 For investors big on growth stocks, these might not be an ideal portfolio addition.
 There is also the risk that during a downturn in the markets, a company may be forced to pare down its dividend payments or suspend them entirely.

 There are a number of important metrics typically available through online financial and brokerage websites that investors can use to evaluate whether or not a particular dividend stock is right for their portfolio.
 The three most useful metrics are the debt-to-equity ratio, the dividend yield and the dividend payout ratio.